TriumphCoding/Adelphia/Design/SourceBook01.md

 ### Stat Tests

-Usually, Skill Tests are used to activate "Combat Skills".
-To check against a skill, you attempt a **d%** roll against your own **Base Stats**.
+Usually, Stat Tests are used to activate "Combat Skills".
+To check against a Stat, you attempt a **d%** roll against your own **Base Stats**.
 In this case, your **Hit Chance** is the actual value of your Base Stat.
 Rolling under your stat means a successful test, and your Combat skill is performed.
 Some Tests will apply a *2 or a *1/2 modifier.
 Multiply your stat by this value (and round down) to get your Hit Chance.
 For game speed, you can use the **d%** roll for your Attack Test to pass a Stat Test.
 As long as your **d%** beats both, your attack works and your combat skill goes off.

 ### Aspects Tests